Dealing With Down Syndrome

-Parents are eager to blame themselves when their child has Down syndrome But there is no evidence that there environmental factors or something the parents did before or after childbirth that cause this condition.
+Parents are eager to blame themselves when their child has Down syndrome.
+But there is no evidence that their environmental factors or something the parents did before or after childbirth that cause this condition.
 Which parent gave the child the extra chromosome?
 It could be either the mother or the father (and it does not matter).
 But it is not a genetic thing that is inherited like dominant and recessive genes.
 It is just a random thing that happens during cell division early in the pregnancy.